bsu-cs222-fall23-dll/First-nnewlin-hunter.johns/README.md

 ## Build Requirements
 We used several external libraries as shown in the build.gradle file.
 Java 11 and up is required to run this project.
+In order to run the console version of the code, run the main method in the main class.
+In order to use the GUI iteration, use the gradle function "run".

 ## Functional Requirements
 As an investigative journalist, I want to see who most recently changed a Wikipedia article.